 Our Vision

-An inflexible educational approach is not appropriate for every child with autism, causing suffering to them and their families.
+An inflexible educational approach is not appropriate for every autistic child with complex needs, causing suffering to them and their families.

-Our vision is to allow children with autism to reach their potential through individualised, specialised programmes that match their needs.
+Our vision is to allow autistic children with complex needs to reach their potential through individualised, specialised programmes that match their needs.

 Our History

-Formed in April 2007, The Fred Foundation is built on the principle of allowing children with autism to reach their potential through individual specialised education programmes.
+Formed in April 2007, The Fred Foundation is built on the principle of allowing autistic children with complex needs to reach their potential through individual specialised education programmes.

 The right education provision has been proven to be the most influential factor in finding that child again.

-The Foundation takes its name after Fred Borer who was diagnosed with autism in 2002 aged three.
+The Foundation takes its name after Fred Borer who was diagnosed with autism and complex needs in 2002 aged three.
 As Fred grew older, his parents quickly realised that finding a suitable education provision that mirrored his needs was exasperatingly difficult.

 Along their journey, Fred’s parents met lots of other families facing similar problems and felt something should be done.
 Children were being placed in wholly inappropriate places and in some cases being severely affected as a result.